-The best photo printers make printing physical photos easier than ever before, whether you're printing spur-of-the-moment snapshots to professional portraits, all from the comfort of your own home, or anywhere else you happen to be.
+The best photo printers make printing physical photos easier than ever before, whether you're printing spur-of-the-moment snapshots to professional portraits, all from the comfort of your home or out on the go.
 The world may be going digital, but physical photos hold a special place in our world, and these printers are the best for getting picture-perfect photos that you can share or display with pride.